Tooth Cavities Sandy Springs, GA

 What Are Cavities?

 Dental caries are a result of enamel erosion caused by acid-producing bacteria.
 Bacteria multiply, feeding off of sugary residue left behind on the teeth.
-As decay develops, the enamel of the tooth erodes away, and infection can spread to the inner pulp of the tooth.
+As decay develops, the tooth’s enamel erodes, and infection can spread to the inner pulp of the tooth.
 Caught early, tooth decay can be treated using Icon, dental fillings, or an inlay or onlay.
 More advanced decay may require a root canal or tooth extraction to restore oral health.

 Routine dental exams and professional teeth cleanings help keep teeth clean and disease-free.
-For patients who visit the dentist on a routine basis, Dr. Brenda Paulen can make an early diagnosis of any developing health concerns including tooth decay.
+For patients who visit the dentist regularly, Dr. Radha Patel can make an early diagnosis of any developing health concerns, including tooth decay.

 How to Fix Tooth Cavities